Right Arrow

 Scenario: During a fast-paced shift, a worker uses a utility knife instead of a safety cutter to open bales, slicing into their hand.

-Root Causes & Impact: Lacerations make up a huge portion of textile injuries—often from knives, shears, or exposed machine parts.
+Root Causes & Impact: Lacerations account for a large number of textile injuries and are often caused by knives, shears, or exposed machine parts.
 They’re most common when safety tools are substituted for speed, or when guards are bypassed.
 Lighting issues, dust, and production quotas all contribute.
-Each laceration averages $42,000 in direct costs alone.

 Struck-by Incidents